 BY BUS Seattle’s Metro (http://metro.kingcounty.gov; tel.
 800/542-7876 in Washington or 206/553-3000) bus and electric trolley system covers all of greater Seattle.
 Fares are based on zones and travel time.
 Off-peak fares for all zones are $2.25 for adults, .75 for seniors, and $1.25 for ages 6–18.
 During peak commuter hours, adult fares go up to $2.50 for 1 zone, $3.00 for 2 zones; senior and children fares remain the same.
 Use exact change and pay on the bus.

 BY STREETCAR One line of the Seattle Streetcar (www.seattlestreetcar.org) runs from downtown to Lake Union.
-A newer line Capitol Hill line runs north-south along Broadway to Pioneer Square.
+The newer Capitol Hill line runs north-south along Broadway to Pioneer Square.
 The Lake Union line will take you to the Museum of History and Industry on lake Union; the Pioneer Square line will deposit you in the heart of Seattle’s historic district, where you’ll find the Underground Tour, Smith Tower Observation Deck, and lots of architectural and artistic character.
 Fares are $2.50 for adults, $1 for seniors, $1.50 for ages 6 to 17.

 BY MONORAIL The fastest way to get between downtown and Seattle Center is the historic Seattle Monorail (www.seattlemonorail.com; tel.
 206/905-2620), an elevated train built for the 1962 Seattle World’s Fair.
 It leaves every 10 minutes from Westlake Center shopping mall (Fifth Ave. and Pine St.) and covers the 1 1/4 miles in 2 minutes, dropping you off near the Space Needle.
 The monorail operates daily from 9am to 11pm (in winter, Sun–Thurs 8am–8pm; Fri and Sat 9am–11pm).
 Departures are every 10 minutes.
 A one-way fare is $2.25 for adults, $1 for seniors, and 75 cents for ages 5 to 12.